-Pinterest is an awesome traffic source for blogs - and yet many new bloggers completely ignore Pinterest marketing.
+Pinterest is an awesome traffic source for blogs – and yet many new bloggers completely ignore Pinterest altogether.
 Big mistake!

-In this ultimate beginners guide to Pinterest for bloggers I'll show you how to set up your Pinterest account to bring explosive traffic to your blog.
+In this beginner’s guide to Pinterest for bloggers, I’ll show you how to set up your Pinterest account to start bringing explosive traffic to your blog.

 Giddy up, let’s get started.